-Could your online dating profile be keeping you from meeting the one?
+Could your online dating profile be keeping you guys (you’ll like)?

-1. That Over a THIRD of the couples who got married last year met online…
+1. Over a THIRD of the couples who got married last year met online.

-2. That Couples who meet online get engaged just 18.5 months after meeting, instead of the 42 months it takes everybody else!
+2. Couples who meet online get engaged just 18.5 months after meeting, instead of the 42 months it takes everybody else.

 3. Couples who meet online and get married are only 1/3 as likely to get divorced in the